callstack/byorg-ai/docs/src/docs/core/context.md

 };
 ```

-Now we'll go through the concept of `plugins` to get an understanding of how to modify the `context`
+Next, we’ll explore the concept of `plugins` to understand how to modify the `context`.